-However, there are a few reasons this might happen, and it’s important to understand if your computer is going into this mode because of some kind of problem.
+However, there are a few reasons a computer might enter a low-power state, and it’s important to understand if your computer is doing so because of some kind of problem.

-There could be multiple reasons your laptop suddenly tells you it is entering power saver mode.
-Let’s discuss one of the most likely—and least problematic—scenarios first: the low battery.
+There could be multiple reasons why your laptop suddenly tells you it is entering power saver mode.
+Let’s discuss one of the most likely, and least problematic scenarios first: a low battery.

 Many laptops are set to go into a power saver mode if the battery drops below a certain percentage.
-When this happens, the machine will shut down some functions or features that tend to draw battery life in order to help conserve the power for as long as possible.
+When this happens, the machine will shut down some functions or features that tend to draw battery power to help conserve the remaining power for as long as possible.

 In such cases, try to plug your laptop in before it runs out of charge completely.
-Alternatively, you can at least save your work beforehand in case the device has to shut down completely.
+Alternatively, you can at least save your work beforehand in case the device has to shut down.

-Last, while a low battery is one of the common causes of going into power saver mode, there could be other problems if your computer is plugged in but still putting itself in power saver mode, regardless.
+Last, while a low battery is one of the common causes of going into power saver mode, there could be other problems if your computer is plugged in but still putting itself in power saver mode.

 Your computer should be able to maintain a full charge while it is plugged into a power source.
 If it cannot, it could show a different problem with the battery or the laptop itself.
 We’ll discuss some of these possible scenarios as well.

 We’ve discussed one of the main reasons your laptop might go into power saver mode, but there are other things you should know.

 If you’ve been working on your computer for an extended period away from a power source, the laptop may enter power saver mode to help you out.
 It will conserve energy, limit notifications, and eliminate some background processes.